mlederbauer/NMRcraft/README.md

 <ol>
 <li> Open VS Code and install the extensions for Docker and Dev Containers.</li>
 <li> Go to the newly added Docker Tab.
 Here you should now see three sections: Containers, Images and Registries.
 And under Images the tiaguinho/nmrcraft_arch image should be visible.</li>
 <li> In order for the container not to be deleted every time you stop it we have to remove the --rm commad.
-For this go to the settings and type docker run.
-Select 'Edit the settings.jason' for the 'Run Interactive' command and remove the --rm to get: "docker.commands.runInteractive": "${containerCommand} run -it ${exposedPorts} ${tag}", "docker.commands.run": "${containerCommand} run -d ${exposedPorts} ${tag}".
+For this go to the settings (Ctrl + , on Mac) and type `docker run`.
+Select 'Edit the settings.json' for the 'Run Interactive' command and remove the --rm to get: "docker.commands.runInteractive": "${containerCommand} run -it ${exposedPorts} ${tag}", "docker.commands.run": "${containerCommand} run -d ${exposedPorts} ${tag}".
 Save the file.</li>
 <li> In the Docker Tab on the right, right click on the image and select run interactive.
 Now a conainer should appear in the Container section.
 Right click on it and select stop to start it back up.</li>
 <li> Right click again on the container and select start to start it back up.</li>
 <li> Right click again on the container and select attach Visual Studio Code.
 A new VS Code window should apear, this window is now fully in the container.</li>